 The Cliffs of Moher’s height reaches 214 meters (702 feet) at their highest point at Knockardakin just north of O’Brien’s Tower.
 At the southern end of the Cliffs of Moher stands Hags Head a natural rocky promontory, which is said to resemble a seated woman when viewed from the north.

 The viewing platform at O’Brien’s Tower is said to be the best place to see the sunset if you’re lucky enough to visit in the evening.
 The Tower was built at the highest point on the cliff edge in 1835, as an observation point for tourists, by far-sighted landowner Cornelius O’Brien.

 Before arriving at O’Brien’s Tower, you could try a guided walk along the cliff paths with a Cliffs of Moher Ranger.
 The walks take just over an hour and, depending on the time of year, you’ll see puffins, guillemots, kittiwakes, chough, peregrine falcon, fulmar, and shags, among other birds.

 O'Brien's Tower on the Cliffs of Moher shot by @eyeintheskyireland ⠀ #Irishcentral #ireland #irelandaily #ireland_gram...Posted by IrishCentral.com on Wednesday, March 29, 2017

 Cliffs of Moher weather

-Anyone who has visited Ireland know the standard weather forecast – “mild, with scattered showers, cold, sunny spells, and possible winds”.
+Anyone who has visited Ireland knows the standard weather forecast – “mild, with scattered showers, cold, sunny spells, and possible winds”.
 The best thing to be in Ireland is prepared for anything including four seasons in one day.